elkogerville/MSG_Nbody/README.md

 <a id="simulation-setup-1"></a>
 ## Simulation Setup

-Initial conditions are loaded into python using the [load_initial_conditions ](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L14) method.
+Initial conditions are loaded into python using the [load_initial_conditions ](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L14) function.
 Initial conditions are assumed to be a Nx7 .txt file containing the $x,y,z$ positions, $vx,vy,vz$ velocities and masses $m$ of each particle n.
 Any initial conditions can be used as long as an Nx3 position array, an Nx3 velocity array, and an Nx1 mass array are provided.

 ```python
 path_2_file = 'Initial_Conditions/model_disk_3000.txt'
 glxy_pos, glxy_vel, glxy_mass = load_initial_conditions(path_2_file)
 ```

 It is often required to manipulate the initial conditions to properly set up a galaxy merger.
 MSG_Nbody provides a number of functions to facilitate this process.
 Most importantly, galaxy initial conditions are computed such that the galaxy is in energetic equilibrium when at rest.
 Thus, great care must be taken when scaling initial conditions.
-For example, to scale our galaxy's mass and radius, use the [scale_initial_positions](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L40) method.
+For example, to scale our galaxy's mass and radius, use the [scale_initial_positions](https://github.com/elkogerville/MSG_Nbody/blob/main/MSG_Nbody/simulation_setup.py#L40) function.

 ```python
 # scale galaxy mass and radius by a factor of 10